-Boeing ‘inappropriately coached’ FAA test pilots during review of 737 Max after deadly crashes, Senate investigators say
+Boeing ‘inappropriately coached’ FAA test pilots during review of 737 MAX after deadly crashes, Senate investigators say

 Multiple investigations found issues with the process that the FAA followed for certifying that the newest version of Boeing’s 737 was safe, while raising questions about whether the agency was too deferential to the manufacturer.

-American Airlines will be the first U.S. carrier to resume 737 Max service.
+American Airlines will be the first U.S. carrier to resume 737 MAX service.
 The airline will offer one daily round trip between Miami International and New York’s LaGuardia airports beginning Dec.
-29, then will expand the number of Maxes in operation next year.
+29, then will expand the number of the planes in operation next year.

 Senate investigators said the FAA and the Transportation Department were reluctant to take part in the committee’s review, delaying the release of documents to the committee and failing to make employees available for interviews.